jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

   <figcaption style="text-align: center; font-style: italic; margin-top: 4px;">Open view of the three major components, all disconnected: Headband, Receiver, and Electronic Case.</figcaption>
 </div>
 <br>

+The electronic case consists of two 3D printed parts which houses the electronics.
+The headband is an adjustable strap with silicone electrodes for EOG/EEG signal collection.
+These two components connect through the 3D printed receiver made from soft filament.

 <div align="center">
   <img src="{{ site.url }}/OSSMM/media/getting-started/back_annotated.jpg" style="width: 65%;">